-Management is required to disclose information in the consolidated financial statements about the assumptions it makes about the future, and other major sources of estimation uncertainty at the end of the reporting period, that have a significant risk of resulting in a material adjustment to carrying amounts of assets and liabilities within the next financial year.
-Generally, these are considered to be "accounting estimates."
+Under IFRS (IAS 1.125), management is required to disclose information in the consolidated financial statements about the assumptions it makes about the future, and other major sources of estimation uncertainty at the end of the reporting period, that have a significant risk of resulting in a material adjustment to carrying amounts of assets and liabilities within the next financial year.
+Generally, these are considered to be "critical accounting estimates."

-We have summarized our assessment of the subjective areas.
+We have summarized our assessment of the subjective areas: